Peregrinus maidis: Life cycle

 Females lay 20-30 eggs within the midribs of their host-plant's leaves.
 Under normal conditions, development from hatchling to adult takes approximately 20 days.
 However, development of P. maidis nymphs is highly temperature dependent.
 Normal development occurs between 20-27 °C and has five juvenile instar stages.
 Extreme temperatures (below 10 °C and above 30 °C) result in a loss of the fifth instar and a direct molt from fourth instar to adult, but full development is extended dramatically to 74 days.
 Rearing at a temperature of 15 °C results in an extra, sixth, instar and a 65-day development time.
 P. maidis occupies warm climates and is able to reproduce year round, but development is affected by temperature changes.
 Another factor that affects development is nutrient availability.
-Increased levels of Nitrogen fertilizers in plant tissues result in shorter development times, more eggs produced, and increases in juvenile survival rates and adult body size.
+Increased levels of nitrogen fertilizers in plant tissues result in shorter development times, more eggs produced, and increases in juvenile survival rates and adult body size.

 Similar to other planthoppers, two different types (morphs) of adult P. maidis can develop depending on environmental conditions.
 The first, brachypterous, have short, underdeveloped wings and most often develop as a response to high quality host plants, low conspecific density, and no need for dispersal.
 The second, macropterous, have fully developed wings and emerge when dispersal is required due to high population density or low quality host plants.
 The purpose of the macropters is to disperse and lay eggs on corn seedlings, whereas the brachypters are to simply feed on the growing plant and reproduce.
 Once the plant starts to age, more macropters are produced and the cycle continues.

 Interactions with humans

 Role as a pest

-P. maidis are an economically important pest of maize.
+Peregrinus maidis are an economically important pest of maize.
 Infestations will physically damage the host plant because the insect breaks through the vascular tissue with its tibia spur and feeds on the sap exuded.
 The physical results on the plant includes wilting, yellowing of the leaves, stem weakness, and even death.
 Damage is more severe in young or drought-stressed plants.
 In addition to physical damage, P. maidis can also introduce mold and infection to the plant while piercing the tissues.
 P. maidis feeding behaviour alone can result in a 10-15% crop loss.